Doctor Who: The Fourth Doctor Adventures: Season 1 (2012)

 This series of adventures is set between seasons 14 and 15 of the classic series, and features Louise Jameson reprising her role as Leela.

 Special (2012)

 Season 2 (2013)

-This series of adventures is set between seasons 16 and 17 of the classic series, and features Mary Tamm and John Leeson reprising their roles as Romana and K9.
+This series of adventures is set between seasons 16 and 17 of the classic series, and features Mary Tamm and John Leeson reprising their roles as Romana and K9; this was Tamm's final role, as she died in 2012 after recording her parts.

 Season 3 (2014)

 This series of adventures, like Season 1, is set between seasons 14 and 15 of the classic series and features Jameson reprising her role as Leela.
 Chronologically, it takes place after The Oseidon Adventure and the special Night of the Stormcrow.

 Season 4 (2015)

 A fourth series of adventures featuring Leela was released, this time also starring John Leeson as K9 and set during season 15 of the classic series.

 Season 5 (2016)

 A fifth series of adventures was released from January 2016, this time featuring Lalla Ward as the second incarnation of Romana and John Leeson as K9.
 The stories are set between seasons 17 and 18 of the classic series.